SharedKnowledge/SharkNetNFC/README.md

 ## Example app for NFC on Android.

 Documentation is displayed on App start as well.
+Install directly from APK [here](apks/)

 Implemented: